SquidBowl/squidbowl/README.md

 # SquidBowl/TINKATONK README
-Hell!
+Hello!
 I am an experienced coder in the Haxe programming language, along with programming for various Friday Night Funkin' mods.

 ## Some mod's I've made/contributed to
 * PKMN: PE - Owner/Programmer/Charter